 Masterbuilt 20070210 30-Inch Black Electric Analog Smoker

-This 50-pound 40 x 20 x 27 unit assembles quickly, only needing the attachment of legs and handles.
+This 50-pound 40 x 20 x 27 analog electric smoker assembles quickly, only needing the attachment of legs and handles.
 Its three chrome-coated racks make it easy to insert and remove foods with different cooking times.
 Powered by 1500 watts, it boasts a temperature range of 100 to 400°F degrees (hot enough to use as a grill).

 Features a temperature gauge set in the door and an adjustable, non-digital, temperature control.
 Included in the online product description is a choking hazard warning (small parts, not for children under 3).
 The door latch is adjustable.

 Traditional uses include smoking a pork shoulder butt for about 8 hours, resulting in a product moist enough to shred with a spoon.
 A 20-pound turkey was smoked in two hours.
 One owner raved about the turnout of tender jerky.
 Whole chickens (2 at a time works best), skinless breasts, tenders, ribs, wings, and brisket are other smoking experiences.

 A few owners report grease leaks down the legs of this masterbuilt smoker, ruining the deck underneath.
 While many rejoice over the moistness of the smoked product, others complain of excess condensation.
 One owner remedied this by drilling holes around the unit a few inches from the bottom and in the lid.

 Wood chips are found to work better when wet.
 To increase smokiness, it’s recommended to start at a high temperature and, once the chips get going, add the meat and reduce the temperature.